840092584/840092584.github.io/README.md

 Tracking multiple people in crowds is a fundamental and essential task in the field of intelligent video surveillance, and it is often hindered by difficulties such as dynamic occlusion between objects, cluttered background and abrupt illumination changes.
-In this paper, we propose a novel robust stereo vision tracking method based on two-tier data association to improve the effect of multi-object tracking in a crowded environment.
-More specifically, first we present a novel multi-level object segmentation method based on the object visualization, which combines the results of deep learning detection method with the 3-dimensional information obtained by stereo vision algorithm to get precise segmentation results in the image.
-Thereafter, we propose a novel two-tier data association method based on the precise segmentation results, which aiming at producing complete tracks of multiple objects in the case of severe occlusion.
-Finally, we construct a real-time stereo vision tracking system for multi-object tracking and build a diverse stereo dataset, including a variety of real challenging indoor and outdoor scenes.
+In this paper, we propose a novel joint visibility segmentation strategy and a two-tier data association method for stereo tracking in crowds.
+More specifically, first we present a novel visibility segmentation method, which combines the results of deep learning detection method with the 3-dimensional information obtained by stereo vision algorithm to get precise segmentation results in the image.
+Thereafter, we propose a novel two-tier data association method based on the precise segmentation results, which aiming at improving the performance of multiple object tracking in severe occlusion.
+Finally, we construct a real-time stereo tracking system and build a diverse stereo dataset, including a variety of real challenging indoor and outdoor scenes.
 The comprehensive experiments verify the effective and robust tracking performance of our approach in various crowded scenes.
-In addition, the qualitative and quantitative comparison resultsunderline the superiority of the proposed algorithm over the tested state-of-the-art tracking approaches.
+In addition, the qualitative and quantitative comparison results underline the superiority of the proposed algorithm over the tested state-of-the-art tracking approaches

 ### Data